David F. Levine: Peer-reviewed journal articles and other research contributions

-Dr. Levine has been author or co-author on over 70 research articles in a variety of peer reviewed journals, including The American Journal of Veterinary Research, Veterinary Clinics of North America: Small Animal Practice, Gait and Posture, Medical Engineering and Physics, The Journal of Athletic Training, and The Journal of Orthopaedic and Sports Physical Therapy with over 50 articles indexed in PubMed.
+Dr. Levine has been author or co-author on over 150 research articles in a variety of peer reviewed journals, including The American Journal of Veterinary Research, Veterinary Clinics of North America: Small Animal Practice, Gait and Posture, Medical Engineering and Physics, The Journal of Athletic Training, and The Journal of Orthopaedic and Sports Physical Therapy with over 150 articles indexed in PubMed.
 Dr. Levine is an associate editor of the veterinary surgery and anesthesiology section of the Frontiers in Veterinary Science journal.
-Dr. Levine is also a founding member of the Clinical Infectious Disease Control Research Unit at UT-Chattanooga and is a part of current and ongoing infectious disease research in the clinical setting.
+Dr. Levine is also a founding member of the Clinical Infectious Disease Control Research Unit at the University of Tennessee Chattanooga and is a part of current and ongoing infectious disease research in the clinical setting.